Lachee/gall/SETUP.md

-This guide aims to take you throught he process of setting up your GALL instance.
+This guide aims to take you through the process of setting up your GALL instance.
-While custom instances are not official supported (defeats its purpose), its important for testing reasons.
+While custom instances are not officially supported (defeats its purpose), its important for testing reasons.

 Before we begin, please ensure you have all the dependencies installed: